 “The Best Company” at the S.C.
 Military History Foundation

 The S.C.
-Military History Foundation Board is a charitable organization that aims to preserve the rich military history of South Carolina.
-I am honored to have been recently approved as one of its newest members, finding myself in the best company!
+Military History Foundation is a charitable organization that aims to preserve South Carolina’s rich military history.
+I am honored to have been recently approved as one of its newest members, and I am in the best company!

-I’d worked with most of the board members in the S.C.
-National Guard and admired them all.
-Col. (Ret) Dale Ellenburg and I worked together from my early service as a Lieutenant in the 111th Signal Battalion, Greenwood, S.C.
+I worked with many current South Carolina National Guard foundation members for years.
+Col. (Ret) Dale Ellenburg and I worked together when I was a Lieutenant in the 111th Signal Battalion, Greenwood, S.C.
 Maj.
-Gen. Laurie Newton was the Deputy Brigade Commander of the 218th eSB during a rotation to the National Training Center at Fort Irwin, California in 2000.
-I worked in Class IX (repair parts), and he stopped by regularly to check on the status of the repair parts.
+Gen. Laurie Newton was the Deputy Brigade Commander of the 218th eSB during a rotation to the National Training Center at Fort Irwin, California in 2000, when I worked with him in my role in Class IX.
+He stopped by regularly to check on the status of the repair parts.
 Col. (Ret) Madison Dye and I have been friends for a long time, and we worked together at the end of our careers when he was the Chief of Staff.
 I met Chaplain Col. (Ret) Herbert Gough towards the end of my career.

 The National Guard is like family.
 You get to know and work with many phenomenal people.
-How could it be possible that I didn’t know the person whose incredible story is revealed here?
+But I never met the foundation’s current Chairman, retired Lt.
+Col. Frank Walker.
+How could I not have known the person whose incredible story is revealed here?

-Lt.
-Col. (Ret) Frank Walker is the only person I didn’t know, but at my first board meeting in December 2022, I began hearing about his courageous actions in the Republic of Vietnam.
+At my first board meeting in December 2022, I began hearing about Walker’s courageous actions in the Republic of Vietnam.

 The narrative of the daring rescue mission, recounted from eyewitness statements, had me on the edge of my seat and filled with emotion.

-Frank Walker was deployed to Vietnam in 1972, like many others in his generation.
-As a 1st Lieutenant there, he faced the defining moment in his career as a pilot.
-A daring rescue mission would challenge his abilities and bravery beyond their limits, securing his thought that he was not alone.
+Frank Walker was deployed to Vietnam in 1972, just like many others in his generation.
+As a first Lieutenant there, he faced the defining moment in his career as a pilot.
+A daring rescue mission would challenge his abilities and bravery beyond their limits, securing his thoughts that he was not alone.

 “It was like someone else landed the Loach for me-and I believe Someone else did land it for me.” ~ Frank Walker (Rescue)